isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 Manager for the Childhood Cancer Registry, where she learnt about different childhood cancers.
-The early exposure laid the groundwork for her eventual role as a Clinical Research Coordinator (CRC), where she manages several novel and cutting-edge clinical research studies at KKH’s Children’s Blood and Cancer Centre.</p>
+The early exposure laid the groundwork for her eventual role as a Clinical Research Coordinator (CRC), where she manages several novel and cutting-edge clinical research studies at KK Women’s and Children's Hospital (KKH)'s Children’s Blood and Cancer Centre.</p>
 <blockquote>
 <p>“Being a CRC was not a widely-recognised role in the Biomedical industry
 at the time.
 However, while I was serving at the registry, I discovered